Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Numerical methods for MMSE orientation estimation

-\paragraph{The impact of sampling grid size $L$ and SNR on estimation accuracy.} To study these effects, we restrict ourselves to the \textit{uniform} rotational distribution setting.
-Figure~\ref{fig:3} illustrates the impact of the sampling grid size of $\s{SO}(3)$ together with different levels of SNR, on the geodesic distance between the MAP and MMSE rotation estimators relative to the true rotations.
+\paragraph{The impact of sampling grid size $L$ and SNR on estimation accuracy.} To study these effects, we restrict ourselves to the \textit{uniform} rotation distribution setting.
+Figure~\ref{fig:3} illustrates the impact of the sampling grid size of $\s{SO}(3)$ together with different levels of SNR, on the geodesic distance between the MLE and MMSE rotation estimators relative to the true rotations.
 Several observations can be made.
-First, at high SNR levels, the MAP and MMSE estimators nearly coincide, as predicted by Proposition \ref{thm:mapAndMmseEstimatorsConicideness}.
-In this regime, the geodesic distance scales empirically as $L^{1/3}$.
-This relationship can be attributed to the representation of the $\s{SO}(3)$ rotation using three parameters, which leads to a typical grid size that scales as $L^{1/3}$ in each direction.
-As the SNR decreases, the disparity between the different estimators diminishes as a function of the grid sampling size $L$.
-Additionally, in the extreme case where $\sigma \to \infty$, the mean geodesic distance appears to be similar for both the MAP and MMSE estimators, showing no dependence on the grid size $L$.
+First, at high SNR, the MLE and MMSE estimators nearly coincide, consistent with Proposition~\ref{thm:mapAndMmseEstimatorsConicideness}.
+In this regime, the geodesic error decreases with the grid resolution, scaling empirically as $L^{1/3}$.
+This behavior arises because a discretization of $\s{SO}(3)$ involves three angular parameters, so the resolution in each parameter direction grows like $L^{1/3}$.
+Second, as the SNR decreases, noise dominates and the advantage of refining the grid diminishes: both estimators approach similar performance, and the dependence on $L$ becomes weaker.
+In the extreme limit $\sigma \to \infty$, the mean geodesic distance of the MLE and MMSE estimators is indistinguishable and shows no dependence on the grid size $L$.